CRA Product Classification: Is Your Product Default, Important, or Critical?

 - Network security tools (firewalls, IDS) → Class II

-- Server/desktop operating systems → Class II
+- Operating systems → Class I

 Embedded Systems